In 2018, tuition for full-time students at LDS Business College was $3,656 a year.

 LDS Business College is a private, religious institution, so it has the same tuition for residents of Utah as it does for students who live in other states.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

 Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
 Take the time to check your state's requirements for as an in-state resident.
 Each state has different requirements to qualify as in-state resident.
 The most common requirement is that students must have lived in the state for a full year before starting school.
 There may be other criteria too, depending on where you live.

 Lds Business College has the same tuition for international students as for those from out of state.

 Students from outside of the U.S. usually do not qualify for for federal financial aid, but may qualify for private or Lds Business College-specific grants, scholarships, and other funding opportunities..
 International students with need may qualify for the following types of financial support at Lds Business College:

 •Loans from outsideLds Business College •Lds Business College-specific scholarships

 International students without financial need may be eligible for merit-based institutional scholarships.

-Lds Business College does not offer on-campus housing for students, so there is no cost for housing, however students should consider the cost of off-campus housing when comparing the actual cost of different colleges.
+Lds Business College does not provide on-campus housing for students, so there is no cost for housing, however students should consider the cost of off-campus housing when comparing the actual cost of different colleges.

 |Total Estimated Costs|